 Senior Associate Antony Latham joined D Young & Co in 2012.
-With expertise in the life sciences and pharmaceuticals sectors, and with a particular focus on RNA therapeutics, vaccines, infectious diseases, antibodies and gene editing, Anthony is well-placed to advise a range of clients - including some of the world's largest pharmaceutical companies - on the drafting, prosecution, opposition and defence of their patents.
-Anthony has successfully represented clients in numerous contentious legal proceedings before the European Patent Office (EPO) opposition divisions and Boards of Appeal.
-Anthony has published many research papers in peer-reviewed journals and presented at bioscience and intellectual property conferences across the globe.
+With expertise in the life sciences and pharmaceuticals sectors, and with a particular focus on RNA therapeutics, vaccines, infectious diseases, antibodies and gene editing, Antony is well-placed to advise a range of clients - including some of the world's largest pharmaceutical companies - on the drafting, prosecution, opposition and defence of their patents.
+Antony has successfully represented clients in numerous contentious legal proceedings before the European Patent Office (EPO) opposition divisions and Boards of Appeal.
+Antony has published many research papers in peer-reviewed journals and presented at bioscience and intellectual property conferences across the globe.

 The webinar will run at 9am, noon and 5pm BST (UK time) on Tuesday 21 September 2021.
 To register for your preferred webinar time (and select local time options), please select the appropriate link below:

 - Register for the 9am (BST) webinar

 Once your registration has been approved, please be sure to check system requirements to avoid any connection issues.